irebernardidev/Footwear-Fusion/README.md

    - 'image' field for product visuals, and 'total_purchased' to track sales volume.

 - **User M odel**
-   - Integral to the Django authentication system, this model stores user credentials, including username, email, and password.[django.contrib.auth](https://docs.djangoproject.com/en/4.0/ref/contrib/auth/).
+   - Integral to the Django authentication system, this model stores user credentials, including username, email, and password. [django.contrib.auth](https://docs.djangoproject.com/en/4.0/ref/contrib/auth/).

 - **Order Model**
    - This model documents all the data related to successful orders.